jamie-stinson/common-helm-library/README.md

 </div>

 <br>
 During the setup of my homelab, I encountered numerous challenges using a variety of external Helm charts.
-Having so many charts from different sources led to several annoyances such as different versioning standards, template duplication, inconsistent values, missing features, and poor security practices.
+Having so many charts from different sources led to several annoyances such as different versioning standards, monolithic charts, template duplication, inconsistent values, missing features, and poor security practices.

 <br>
 To address these issues, I developed a comprehensive library that enables users to create Helm charts with the following benefits: